mohit12611/hacathon_my_github/README.md

 ::_Steps_::

-1 --   Enter name in search bar on the top having place holder- "Search Github"
+1 --   Enter name in search bar on the top having place holder- "Search Github" -- CLICK ENTER

        you will see list of users brlow ORANGE TEXT- "Users found" having simillar kind of username.